Why Grassfed is Good for You and Me

 There have been two major trends that have occurred in the last century to throw the fatty acid ratio in our diet out of balance for a healthy body.
 The first is the development of the oil seed processing industry which began a steady trend of increasing vegetable oils in our diet.
 Through modification of these oils and their incorporation into highly processed foods, they extend the food products shelf life making it very economical and profitable for corporate food handlers to include.
 Most of the plastic wrapped, highly processed foods in the center isles of the supermarket contain large amounts of vegetable oils.

 The other occurrence is the shift to finishing cattle in feedlots with grain feeding.
+They, like us, get large doses of vegetable oils in their diet, mostly conventionally raised and sprayed, GMO corn and soybeans.
+Since "you are what you eat", the fat content of their bodies are a product of this diet.
 The omega-6 to omega-3 ratio in the diets of Americans has risen from somewhere between 10:1 to 20:1 with grain fed beef being a significant contributor to this imbalance.(2) A healthy intake would put the overall diet ratio close to 3:1.
 (3) The ratio in grassfed beef is in the 2:1 range making it an important and healthy choice to include in a regular diet.

 (1) Institute of Medicine of the National Academies.
 Dietary fats: total fat and fatty acids.
 In: Dietary reference intakes for energy, carbohydrate, fiber, fat, fatty acids, cholesterol, protein, and amino acids (macronutrients).
 Washington, DC: The National Academy Press, 2002:335–432.